 Now, any text you had selected should be struck through.

-Word has loads of keyboard shortcuts, including a bunch for applying formatting.
+Microsoft Word has loads of keyboard shortcuts, including a bunch for applying formatting.
 Unfortunately, there’s no built-in shortcut for applying strikethrough formatting.
 If it’s something you do a lot, though, you can create your own key combo.

 Start by opening that Font window back up.
-Now, press Ctrl+Alt+Plus (you might have to use the Plus key on your number pad).
+Now, press Ctrl+Alt+Plus on Windows (you might have to use the Plus key on your number pad).
 Your cursor should very briefly turn into a clover shape.
 After that happens, click the “Strikethrough” option and a Customize Keyboard window should open.

 Here, you can assign your preferred keyboard combo by clicking once in the “Press New Shortcut Key” box and then pressing the keys you want to use.
 If the combination you choose already has a shortcut function, Word will let you know that it’s currently assigned to something else.
 You can, of course, still use it even if it’s assigned to something else, but it’s better to try to find a combination that doesn’t have any current functions.
 We find Ctrl+Alt+- (minus) is pretty easy to remember and doesn’t have any other use in Word.